SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### determinism

-a deterministic algorithim/callable unit will, given a particular input ⟮c1;always produce the same output⟯
+a deterministic algorithim/callable unit will, given a particular input ⟮c+;always produce the same output⟯

 ### for